kelvin169/kelvinMwaniki/README.md

 #### Continuous improvement in my opinion is something very crucial

 ### Project 5 :[Python Automation](https://github.com/kelvin169/Python-Automation)
-#### In the process of automating in python , I came across some pretty good use case scenarios
+#### In the process of automating in python , I came across some pretty good use case scenarios.
 #### One of the use case for automation is by takin away the mundane tasks more so in everyday activities.
 #### The email project is largely an automated system that allows for frequent response.
 ####  In the process you end up learning so much about python as a language